NFL Rumors: Chicago Bears Could Give Colin Kaepernick A Shot If Mitch Trubisky Continues To Struggle

 Kaepernick has been out of the NFL since the end of the 2016 season, and supporters say he has been blackballed from the league due to his national anthem protest of police brutality against minorities.
 The former Super Bowl starter filed a lawsuit against the NFL claiming that owners were colluding to keep him out of the league, settling earlier this year for an undisclosed sum.

-The Bears already sparked rumors of a Kaepernick signing at the time of his public workout after reports that Chicago was one of the eight teams that sent scouts to the hastily planned workout after plans for his league-sponsored workout fell apart.
-It later emerged that the Bears did not send a scout, however.
+The Bears already sparked rumors of a Kaepernick signing at the time of his public workout following reports that Chicago was one of the eight teams that sent scouts to the hastily-planned workout after plans for his league-sponsored workout fell apart.
+It later emerged, however, that the Bears did not send a scout.